Estimated Project Schedule:

 Geotechnical: ECS Limited (Asheville, NC)

-Surveying: Ed Holmes & Associations (Asheville, NC)
+Surveying: Ed Holmes & Associates (Asheville, NC)

 Throughout New Belgium's East Coast site search process, we focused on brownfield sites--previously developed areas in need of clean up.
 Why?
 To prevent taking agricultural land out of production or eliminating natural habitat, to lovingly bring what was once a source of jobs and industry back into productive use, and to find a location near other amenities, increasing density and walkability.